Tinka8/twitchbot/README.md

 ## twitchbot

-Genericky twitch bot, ktory odpoveda na prikazy v twitch chate.
+Generic twitch bot which responds to commands in twitch chat.

 ### Installation